jjuanino/clame/doc/building_patches.rst

 Normal input variables: ``N VAR_NAME Description``
-    Same rules as info variables: ``VAR_NAME`` must be upper case with optional digits or underscore. *Description* is free text; clame will show it at install stage.
+    Same rules as info variables: ``VAR_NAME`` must be upper case with optional digits or underscore. *Description* is free text; clame will show it when requesting such input variable.

 Password input variables: ``P VAR_NAME Description``
     They are equal as normal input variables, but clame will not echo the